Datovis/woomoo/source/_posts/upcoming-feature-toggle-status-bar.md

 date: 2013-03-06 02:48:00
 tags: Release Note
 author: Leo Lin
+description: In the upcoming version you can hide the status bar.
+To hide, simply press the "Volume Up" button while you're in Play Mode.
 ---

 In the upcoming version you can hide the status bar.
 To hide, simply press the "Volume Up" button while you're in Play Mode; to bring it back, press the button again.
 It's very useful if you're designing a full-screen app or apps in landscape mode.